 There are many easy and effective solutions to prevent moths from infesting your wardrobe, including:

-- Freezing clothes.
 If you have already begun to notice larvae and moth eggs, these can be killed off by wrapping delicate garments such as silk and wool in plastic and freezing them for at least 12 hours.
-This is an effective way of removing all signs of moth infestation for dedlicate clothing that cannot be washed at a high temperature.
+This is an effective way of removing all signs of moth infestation for delicate clothing that cannot be washed at a high temperature.

 If you have taken precautions to prevent moths from infesting your home and still have an infestation, call in a fully trained pest controller.
 They will ensure that the moth infestation is treated quickly and efficiently, causing as little disturbance as possible and from this, preventing further infestation through effective treatment.